DataDog/hiring-engineers/answers.md

 ### Monitoring Data

-Per the exercise specificationsI created a new metric monitor for *my_metric* that alerts if the metric is above the following values over the past 5 minutes:
+Per the exercise specifications I created a new metric monitor for *my_metric* that alerts if the metric is above the following values over the past 5 minutes:
 * Warning Threshold of 500
 * Alerting Threshold of 800
 * no data for this queried metric over the past 10 minutes